 Moving Forward After the Supreme Court Decision

 This publication is part two of a series of blog posts dedicated to outline the impacts and consequences of the Supreme Court’s recent ruling in the case of City of Grants Pass, OR, v Johnson.
-Read part one here.
+Read part one and three.

 The Supreme Court recently made its ruling in the case of City of Grants Pass, Oregon v.
 Johnson.
 By a vote of 6-3, they decided that the enforcement of laws that are applicable to everyone that regulate camping on public property does not constitute “cruel and unusual punishment” prohibited by the Eighth Amendment.